Ludwig Stumpfegger: Discovery of remains

 In 1963, a retired postal worker named Albert Krumnow told police that around 8 May 1945, the Soviets had ordered him and his colleagues to bury two bodies found near the railway bridge near Lehrter station.
-One was dressed in a Wehrmacht uniform and the other was clad only in his underwear.
-Krumnow's colleague Wagenpfohl found an SS doctor's paybook on the second body identifying him as Dr. Ludwig Stumpfegger.
+One was dressed in a Wehrmacht uniform and the other only in his underwear.
+Krumnow's colleague Wagenpfohl found an SS doctor's paybook on the second body, identifying him as Dr. Ludwig Stumpfegger.
 He gave the paybook to his boss, who turned it over to the Soviets.
 They in turn destroyed it.
 He wrote to Stumpfegger's wife on 14 August 1945 and told her that her husband's body was "... interred with the bodies of several other dead soldiers in the grounds of the Alpendorf in Berlin NW 40, Invalidenstrasse 63."

 Excavations in 1965 at the site specified by Axmann and Krumnow failed to locate the bodies, but in 1972 construction uncovered human remains about 12 m away from the prior excavation.
 Fragments of glass found in the jawbones of both skeletons suggested that they had bitten cyanide capsules to avoid capture.
 The size of one skeleton, and the shape of the skull, matched Bormann, as did dental records reconstructed from memory in 1945 by Dr. Hugo Blaschke.
 The second skeleton was of similar height to Stumpfegger.
 Composite photographs, where images of the skulls were overlaid on photographs of the two men's faces, were completely congruent.
 Facial reconstruction was undertaken in early 1973 on both skulls to confirm the skeletal remains found in 1972 were Stumpfegger and Bormann.
 Bormann's identity was further confirmed by DNA testing in 1999.